-Over the last years, Industry 4.0 has radically revolutionized manufacturing processes and industrial production [1].
-The rapid increase in the level of automation and the combination of manufacturing world with information and communication technologies are enabling more efficient and more flexible production processes to fabricate higher-quality goods at reduced cost and at high production rates [2].
-In this contest, the industrial settings are transformed into smart factory; information about the process are shared in real-time among Internet-of-Things and cyber-physical production systems in order to improve the processes in terms of efficiency and throughput as well as the quality of the final products [3] and [4].
+In recent years, Industry 4.0 has radically revolutionised manufacturing processes and industrial production [1].
+The rapid increase in the level of automation and the introduction of information and communication technologies into the manufacturing world are enabling more efficient and more flexible production processes that can fabricate higher-quality goods at reduced cost and at high production rates [2].
+In this context, industrial settings are transformed into smart factories; information about processes is shared in real time through the Internet of Things and cyber-physical production systems in order to improve efficiency and throughput as well as the quality of the final products [3], [4].

-Although one of the main principles of Industry 4.0 is that the cyber-physical system should make decision and perform tasks as autonomously as possible, the worker remains one of the most important resources inside the factory; in the era of digitalization and data exchange, the supervision of workers’ actions inside the factory is crucial [5].
-For example, manual tasks are often required to guarantee flexibility in the production process, especially in semi-automated or non-automated settings, and incorrect movements and action may significantly affect the production processes.
-[6].
-In other situations, workers controlled and supervised industrial robots to perform repetitive and exhausting tasks, or for inspection and maintenance of hazardous and extreme settings plants [7].
+Although one of the main principles of Industry 4.0 is that the cyber-physical system should make decisions and perform tasks as autonomously as possible, the worker remains one of the most important resources inside the factory; in the era of digitalisation and data exchange, the supervision of workers’ actions inside the factory is crucial [5].
+For example, manual tasks are often required to guarantee flexibility in the production process, especially in semi-automated or non-automated settings, and incorrect movements and action may significantly affect the production processes [6].
+In other situations, workers control and supervise industrial robots to perform repetitive and exhausting tasks or for the inspection and maintenance of hazardous and extreme settings in plants [7].
 A valuable way to interact with robots without physical interaction is the use of hand gestures [8].
-An important key element in Industry 4.0 is collaborative robot, especially designed to work together with the humans.
-In this contest, the workers’ movements and position should be monitored continuously to ensure the workers’ safety and to improve the collaboration and the production workflow [9].
-Finally, assembly tasks are based on the repetitive composition of different parts to produce the final product and the quality of the products is affected by human errors, especially when the manual operations contain many steps with a specific order and many different operating objects [6], [10].
-Indeed, the efficiency of the operation depends on finding quickly the single parts in the warehouse and on the degree of training of the worker for following the specific assembly order effectively [11].
-Furthermore, musculoskeletal injuries, indicated as repetitive motion disorders (RMDs), are the results of the combination of incorrect and repetitive movements in workshops and individual predispositions [12].
+An important key element in Industry 4.0 are collaborative robots, which are specially designed to work together with humans.
+In this context, the workers’ movements and position should be monitored continuously to ensure the workers’ safety and to improve the collaboration and the production workflow [9].
+Finally, assembly tasks are based on the repetitive composition of different parts to produce the final product, and the quality of the product is affected by human errors, especially when the manual operations contain many steps with a specific order and many different operating objects [6], [10].
+Indeed, the efficiency of the operation depends on quickly finding the individual parts in the warehouse and on the degree of training enabling the worker to follow the specific assembly order effectively [11].
+Furthermore, musculoskeletal injuries known as repetitive motion disorders are the result of the combination of incorrect and repetitive movements in workshops and individual predispositions [12].